wesselvdv/pgbouncer/doc/config.md

 On systems that don't support the socket option at all, turning this setting on will result in an error.

-Each PgBouncer instance on the same host needs different settings for at least `unix_socket_dir` and `pidfile`, as well as `logfile` if that is used.
-Also note that if you make use of this option, you can no longer connect to a specific PgBouncer instance via TCP/IP, which might have implications for monitoring and metrics collection.
+Each pg_ddm instance on the same host needs different settings for at least `unix_socket_dir` and `pidfile`, as well as `logfile` if that is used.
+Also note that if you make use of this option, you can no longer connect to a specific pg_ddm instance via TCP/IP, which might have implications for monitoring and metrics collection.

 Default: 0